Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Structure Learning

-In other words, when the values of the variables $Y_{-ij}$ are known, knowing the value of $Y_j$ does not change the probability distribution of $Y_i$.
-We denote conditional independence between $Y_i$ and $Y_j$ given the variables $Y_{-ij}$ by

-When two variables $Y_i$ and $Y_j$ are conditionally (in)dependent, they are also commonly referred to as partially (un)correlated.
+\endgroup In other words, when the values of the variables $X_{-ij}$ are given, knowing the value of $X_j$ does not change the probability distribution of $X_i$.
+When two variables $X_i$ and $X_j$ are conditionally (in)dependent, they are also referred to as partially (un)correlated \citep{lauritzen}.